 Conceptual models are pictorial or descriptive hydrological, hydrogeological and ecological representations of the project site showing the stores, flows and uses of water, including use of water by ecosystems.
 Robust hydrological conceptualisations provide the scientific basis for developing analytical and numerical models and site water and salt balances.
-Conceptual models are also useful in the problem formulation stage of ecological risk assessment to show stressors, sources, exposure pathways and the possibility of multiple cause-effect pathways.
-They also help identify the areas of scientific uncertainty pertinent to the risk assessment.
+Conceptual models are also useful in the problem formulation stage of ecological risk assessment to show stressors, sources, exposure pathways and the possibility of multiple cause-effect pathways (see Doody et al. 2019).
+They also help identify the areas of scientific uncertainty in the risk assessment.

-Conceptual models must be based on the best available science and should consider relevant field data and investigations, expert advice, relevant scientific literature, and other appropriate information sources.
-Conceptual models should identify the geological formations, water resources, and water-dependent assets likely to be impacted by the proposed project, and consider how relevant geological features (e.g. faults etc.) could respond to, or affect potential impact pathways.
-They should be developed at appropriate scales which enable clear description of important impact pathways, how these would be influenced by the proposal, and the expected responses in identified water resources and water-dependent assets.
+Conceptual models must be based on leading practice and consider relevant field data and investigations, expert advice, scientific literature, and other appropriate information sources.
+Conceptual models should identify the geological formations, water resources, and water-dependent assets likely to be impacted by the proposed project, and consider how relevant geological features (e.g. faults etc.) could respond to or affect potential causal pathways.
+They should be developed at appropriate scales which enable clear description of important causal pathways, how these would be influenced by the proposal, and the expected responses in water resources and water-dependent assets.
 In some cases, it may be necessary to develop conceptual models for different components of the designated region or several models depicting different spatial and/or temporal scales.
-The level of detail within a conceptual model should be based on the environmental objectives, risk assessment outcomes, data availability, and knowledge of the water resources, water-dependent assets and processes within a designated region.
+The level of detail within a conceptual model should be based on the environmental objectives; risk assessment outcomes; data availability; and knowledge of the water resources, water-dependent assets and processes in the region.

-Further information regarding conceptual modelling, including issues of scale and uncertainty, can be found in Modelling water-related ecological responses to coal seam gas extraction and coal mining (Commonwealth of Australia, 2015)6.
-Relevant research commissioned using the advice of the IESC can also be accessed from the IESC website to inform the formation and evaluation of project hydrological conceptualisations.
+Further information regarding conceptual modelling, including issues of scale and uncertainty, can be found in Modelling water-related ecological responses to coal seam gas extraction and coal mining (CoA 2015c).
+Relevant research commissioned using the advice of the IESC can also be accessed from the IESC website (CoA 2015b) and may be helpful in the formation and evaluation of project hydrological conceptualisations.